 lid_type=1; // Lid type, see above.

-has_thumbhole=false; // Add gripping locations for easy opening.
+has_thumbhole=true; // Add gripping locations for easy opening.

 has_coinslot=false; // Add slot in the top for dropping in components.